Internship

 Colleges and universities should proceed with a warning earlier than they inspire or even require students to have them, argues Matthew T. Hora.

 College internships are widely regarded throughout the postsecondary panorama as one of the excessive-effect practices that campuses need to adapt, scale, and sustain.
-The designation of internships as a HIP is primarily based on analyses of the National Survey of Student Engagement records, which show that such practices are massive predictors of student learning and engagement.
-That has led to countrywide attention on high-impact practices, alongside developing a hobby in college students’ profession and transitions to the team of workers, with many institutions encouraging or even mandating college students to have internships.
+The designation of apprenticeships as a HIP is primarily based on analyses of the National Survey of Student Engagement records, which show that such practices are massive predictors of student learning and engagement.
+That has led to countrywide attention on high-impact practices, developing a hobby in college students’ profession, and transitioning to the team of workers, with many institutions encouraging or even mandating college students to have internships.

 Why is this the case?